bytting/libbitmessage/README.md

-At this point the code only compiles on Linux due to missing implementations of endianness for other platforms (see btypes.h) There is currently also a hard-coded dependency on the Botan C++ crypto library version 1.11 (see CMakeLists.txt) Botan must be installed with prefix /usr/local, which is the default when compiling from source
+At this point the code only compiles on Linux due to missing implementations of endianness for other platforms (see btypes.h) The Botan C++ crypto library version 1.11 must be installed (see CMakeLists.txt) The Google perftools must be installed (see CMakeLists.txt)